-Port Augusta Lea Memorial Oval daily average PM{2.5}, October 2017
+Port Augusta Lea Memorial Oval daily average PM{2.5}, December 2017

 Polar plots

 PM10 polar plot

-The polar plot Type 1 showed predominately that a higher percentage of PM{10} and wind came from the sectors of 150° to 180° (south-southeast direction).
-At times where a percentage of PM{10} particle was higher than a percentage of wind from north and west-southwest directions that indicates the sources of PM{10} particle were from these directions.
+The polar plot Type 1 showed that a higher percentage of PM{10} and wind came from the sectors of 180° to 150° (south-southeast direction).
+At times where a percentage of PM{10} particle was higher than a percentage of wind from south, west-southwest and north directions that indicates the sources of PM{10} particle were from those directions.